History of graphic design: Olympic pictograms

-The logos and pictograms for Olympic Games change every four years and the sponsoring city develops its own logos.
+The logos and pictograms for the Olympic Games change every four years and the sponsoring city develops its own communication design program.
 Pictograms first appeared at the Olympics in London in 1948.
-They came into wide use, since they simultaneously communicate a message to a large number of people who speak different languages.
-In the absence of such signs in venues such as Olympic village there would be a need for many written signs in different languages, for example for rowing such as; Roning، Κωπηλασία، Aviron, قایق رانی، and ボート競技 which not only would be costly but also may confuse the viewers.
-Symbols for individual sports developed by Masasa Katzoumie and Yoshiro Yamashita in Tokyo Olympics in 1964.
+They came into wide use since they simultaneously communicate a message to a large number of people who speak different languages.
+In the absence of such signs in venues such as the Olympic village there would be a need for many written signs in different languages (for example, for rowing: Roning، Κωπηλασία، Aviron, قایق رانی، and ボート競技, which not only would be costly but also may confuse the viewers).

-Pictograms in Mexico Olympic Games, 1968.
-A group of Olympic identity program designers collaborated on the creation of these symbols, which were employed to designate the events and installations for both the sports program and the Cultural Olympiad.

-Inspired by the pictograms of Gerd Arntz, Otl Aicher, design director for the Munich 1972 games, in the words of Michael Bierut "developed a set of pictograms of such breathtaking elegance and clarity that they would never be topped.
+Notable examples of Olympic pictogram projects include pictograms from the Mexico City 1968 Summer Olympics by Lance Wyman and Otl Aicher's designs for the 1972 Summer Olympics in Munich.
+In the words of Michael Bierut, Aicher "developed a set of pictograms of such breathtaking elegance and clarity that they would never be topped.
 Aicher (1922-1991), founder of the Ulm design school and consultant to Braun and Lufthansa, was the quintessential German designer: precise, cool and logical".

-Olympic Games pictograms of Barcelona in 1992 were influenced by Aicher's work.
-However, the geometric shapes were abandoned in favour of the characteristic line of the emblem created by Josep.
-M. Trias and its stylized simplification of the human body in three parts.

-Twenty-four sport pictograms and a series of sport illustrations for the 2010 Winter Games are created by Dutch illustrator Irene Jacobs of I'm JAC Design.

-Astronomical, statistical and scientific charts
+Astronomical, statistical, and scientific charts

-Statistics is becoming increasingly more important in modern society.
-Various computer software can easily transform a large set of data into charts, graphs, and statistics of various types in an attempt to provide us with succinct information to make decisions.
+Statistics are becoming increasingly more important in modern society.
+Various types of computer software can easily transform large sets of data into charts, graphs, and statistics of various types, to provide us with succinct information to make decisions.